 North County SWAT

-UPD partners with Fullerton, Brea, La Habra, La Palma and Placentia Police Departments which make up North County SWAT.
+CSUF Police Department partners with Fullerton, Brea, La Habra, La Palma and Placentia Police Departments which make up North County SWAT.

 The team is specifically trained and equipped to handle calls such as those involving barricaded suspects, hostage situations and riots.

-In 2016, patrol officers responded to 11,906 calls for service.
+In 2017, patrol officers responded to 10,250 calls for service.

-Comprised of civilian employees, the Records Bureau is responsible for the control and maintenance of all police reported incidents, crime, collision and stolen property reports as well as processing reports for the North County Justice Center.
+Comprised of civilian employees, the Records Bureau is responsible for the control and maintenance of all police reported incidents, crime, collision and stolen property reports as well as processing reports for the North Justice Center.

-UPD employs two motor officers whose main objective is educating the campus community on traffic safety.
+CSUF Police Department employs two motor officers whose main objective is educating the campus community on traffic safety.

 They conduct lectures and safe driving demonstrations, engage in DUI Enforcement and partner with other law enforcement agencies throughout Orange County.

-Questions?
-Email a traffic officer.
+Email a traffic officer

 Join Our Team

-The University Police Department is comprised of a diverse and extraordinary contingent of men and women who dedicate themselves every day to upholding our mission to ensure the University community's right to a crime-free environment through exemplary and professional service.
+The CSUF Police Department is comprised of a diverse and extraordinary contingent of men and women who dedicate themselves every day to upholding our mission to ensure the University community's right to a crime-free environment through exemplary and professional service.